Susan M. Walsh, DNP, APRN, PNP-PC

 Clinical Associate Professor

-Director, Pediatric Nurse Practitioner Acute and Primary Care Programs; Associate Director, Global Health Leadership Office
+Director, Pediatric Nurse Practitioner Primary Care Program; Associate Director, Global Health Leadership Office

 Department of Human Development Nursing Science